rust-lang/google-summer-of-code/proposal-guide.md

 ## Choosing a project

 You should start by deciding on which project do you want to work on.
 You can use our [list of project ideas](README.md) as an inspiration, or you can come up with your own project idea.
 However, you should keep in mind that each GSoC project needs at least one mentor available.
-Therefore, if you come with a completely new project idea, you should also try to find someone from the Rust community who could mentor you on the project.
+Therefore, if you come up with a completely new project idea, you should also try to find someone from the Rust community who could mentor you on the project.

 ## Interacting with the Rust community

 If you want to discuss our suggested project ideas or your own idea, you can do so on the Rust Zulip.
 We have a dedicated [#gsoc](https://rust-lang.zulipchat.com/#narrow/stream/421156-gsoc) stream for this that you can use.
-Either try to find a Zulip topic that already discusses the project idea that you are interested about, or create a new topic about your idea (`Start new conversion` -> Enter `Topic` name -> Write the initial message of the topic).
+Either try to find a Zulip topic that already discusses the project idea that you are interested in, or create a new topic about your idea (`Start new conversion` -> Enter `Topic` name -> Write the initial message of the topic).
 You can use this Zulip stream to ask mentors about the project ideas.
-Make sure to listen to the feedback of the mentors, and try to incorporate it in your project proposals.
+Make sure to listen to the feedback of the mentors, and try to incorporate it in your project proposal.

 The Rust Project also has three [organization admins](https://developers.google.com/open-source/gsoc/help/responsibilities) whose goal is to facilitate the communication of potential GSoC contributors and the mentors, and to manage the administration of the GSoC projects:
 - Jakub Beránek ([GitHub](https://github.com/Kobzol), [Zulip](https://rust-lang.zulipchat.com/#narrow/dm/266526-Jakub-Ber%C3%A1nek))